Big, bigger, Phuket

 Search for the cheapest and best hotels in Phuket here.

-Stay in Karon
+Stay at Karon

 We stayed in Karon for 10 nights and can easily recommend it if you’re looking for a relaxed tourist experience with plenty of restaurants and activity but without an overwhelming number of bars and parties.